sjaks/sepro-restful-flask/README.md

 Since this application is a simple experiment, it relies on HTTP basic authentication.
 It should probably be replaced with something more secure if the program was to be deployed into production.
 HTTP Basic Auth would suffice if all passwords were strong but public APIs should work with keys that are easily changed and they should limit access to resources.
 Simple username:password authentication provides access to all resources without any limits.

 One very secure way to harden the authentication is using JWT, which was studied for this project but since it doesn't integrate well with Flask-RESTful - but rather with vanilla Flask - it was not used here.

+The program is only designed to run locally so there is no proxy or anything in front of it.
+This means CORS and CSRF protection cannot be implemented easily.
+Also HTTPS could be implemented, with Let's Encrypt for instance, if the program was running on a server with a public domain.
+However, Flask-RESTful supports
+CORS out of the box and those settings have not been tampered with.
+Locally CORS isn't that important but other applications running on a different port cannot access the REST API.
+For example if there was a React frontend running on port 8080, it would need to be included in the CORS headers.

 ## Running the program
 Make sure the latest version of the program has been cloned.